| CAS (Single) | 80-56-8 |

 Citation hooks: FEMA; EFSA; national authority publications

-Alpha-pinene is considered safe for use in both flavor and fragrance applications when used within recommended limits.
-For oral exposure, it has a high margin of safety with no specific ADI established, but typical use levels are well below any concerning thresholds.
-Dermal exposure in fragrance use is generally safe, though it may cause mild irritation or sensitization in sensitive individuals.
-Inhalation exposure is primarily relevant for occupational settings, where adequate ventilation is recommended to minimize risks.
+Alpha-pinene is considered safe for use in flavors and fragrances when used within recommended levels.
+For oral exposure, it has a high margin of safety, with no specific ADI established but generally recognized as safe at typical use levels.
+Dermal exposure in fragrance applications is generally well-tolerated, though it may cause irritation or sensitization in sensitive individuals.
+Inhalation exposure is primarily relevant in occupational settings, where adequate ventilation and protective measures are recommended to minimize risk.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature

-Alpha-pinene is valued for its ability to impart a fresh, natural character to formulations.
-It synergizes well with other terpenes and citrus components, enhancing the overall complexity and freshness.
-Formulators should be cautious of its potential to oxidize, which can lead to off-notes.
-It is often under-utilized in complex blends where its fresh character can be overshadowed by heavier components.
+Alpha-pinene is valued for its ability to impart a fresh, natural character to both flavors and fragrances.
+It synergizes well with other terpenes and can enhance the perception of freshness in citrus and herbal compositions.
+Formulators should be mindful of its volatility and potential for oxidation, which can affect stability and sensory properties.
+It is often under-utilized in complex formulations where its impact can be overshadowed by more dominant notes.

 Citation hooks: FlavScents; industry practice